 - Data provided by the patron.
 Examples of data collection points include Carolina Card swipes at library entrance

 and exit points, book or other materials check outs, requests for access to special

 collections, email messages to library employees, and messages sent through the library’s

 - Data generated in the libraries.
 The library operates security cameras at points throughout the library.
 This footage may include images of patrons’ faces that would allow other people or machines to identify them.
-Video footage collected at the library is hosted by and is accessible to UofSC Law Enforcement and Safety and is limited to review by trained UofSC Libraries personnel.
+Video footage collected at the library is hosted by and is accessible to USC Law Enforcement and Safety and is limited to review by trained USC Libraries personnel.
 Footage is hosted for one year before deletion.

 For data collected by the Libraries, internal unit policies will determine procedures for the removal of patron data and records.
 For example, Special Collections units retain information for perpetuity for the safety and security of the collections.

 Some data the libraries collects is not PII.
 Examples include:

 - Software used to visit the library website and the configuration of that software.

 When using library resources, patrons often leave the library website and search databases and websites beyond the domain of the University of South Carolina Libraries.
 These websites may collect personal information about visitors.
 Certain sites may also require or suggest registration.
 A website’s collection and use of this information is governed by their own policies rather than those of the USC Libraries; however, the Libraries makes every effort to negotiate policies that protect the privacy of our patrons.
 To learn how data collected by third parties are used, patrons should view the privacy statements that can be found at these sites.

 Access to Personally Identifiable Information collected by the USC Libraries is restricted to trained personnel and used solely for the purpose of providing library services, such as patron access to physical resources, electronic resources, Libraries facilities, and assistance from Libraries personnel.